DoneWithWork/kitahack-2026/README.md

-# MyDana: AI-Powered Malaysian Scholarship Platform
+# ScholarGuide: AI-Powered Malaysian Scholarship Platform

-**MyDana** transforms the fragmented scholarship discovery process into an intelligent, automated, and deterministic workflow.
-Built for **KitaHack 2026**, it leverages AI to simplify requirements while using strict business logic to ensure fairness and accuracy.
+**ScholarGuide** (formerly MyDana) transforms the fragmented scholarship discovery process into an intelligent, automated, and deterministic workflow.
+Built for **KitaHack 2026**, it leverages Google Cloud's AI suite to simplify requirements while using strict business logic to ensure fairness and accuracy.

 ---